 Consider the asymptotic gain arising from a single observation in the time independent storm track model with and without model error.
-The asymptotic gain is shown in Fig. 10 (top panel).
-It is evident that in the presence of model error the gain is not localized: the gain identifies the unstable structures of the forecast model and provides loadings designed to destroy these structures which have the character of a global mode.
-As shown in Fig. 10 (bottom panel) in the presence of model error the gain becomes localized to the neighborhood of the observation because the model error that is distributed in the system produces incoherent responses far from the observation location that cancel when the ensemble average response of the system is taken so that the gain in the presence of model error is localized.
+The asymptotic gain is shown in Fig. 14 (top panel).
+It is evident that in the absence of model error the gain is not localized: the gain identifies the unstable structures of the forecast model and provides loadings designed to destroy these structures which have the character of a global mode.
+As shown in Fig. 14 (bottom panel) in the presence of model error the gain becomes localized to the neighborhood of the observation because the model error that is distributed in the system produces incoherent responses far from the observation location that cancel when the ensemble average response of the system is taken so that the gain in the presence of model error is localized.

 Because 4D-Var calculates the gains without model error the gain associated with a 4D-Var assimilation as the assimilation window is increased extends into the far field.
-This evolution of the gain associated with an initial
+This evolution of the gain associated with an initial climatological background B in a 4D-Var assimilation is shown in Fig. 15.
+With time the climatological gain associated with the background error covariance assumes a global structure.